-I’ve made them egg-free, not because I don’t personally love eggs, but because a lot of Keto, GAPS and Paleo recipes contain eggs, and a lot of folks can’t eat them.
-So it’s just nice to have some recipes without, for those folks; and this recipe doesn’t need them.
+I made these meat muffins egg-free, not because I don’t personally love eggs, but because a lot of Keto, GAPS and Paleo recipes contain eggs, and some people can’t eat them.
+So it’s just nice to have some recipes without, for those people.
+And this recipe doesn’t need them.

 - 1-2 muffin tins (large or small muffins)

 - 1 cup heavy cream or probiotic sour cream for GAPS

 - 1 large Roma tomato or 2 small, diced